vitiral/fiction-civboot/toll/start3.md

 "The chances aren't good.
 The Mars Civboot, which this one is trying to replicate, has had three events in the last five years where each required at least several month's worth of food.
-One of them required purging and restarting almost the entire verticle farm, causing a loss of almost five months of food.
+One of them required purging and restarting almost the entire vertical farm, causing a loss of almost five months of food.
 Of course, that was when there was a hull breach and the entire farm was exposed to the Martian atmosphere, which couldn't happen here..." she trailed off a bit.
 Yes, we wouldn't loose our food, but none of us wanted to